Bible: What are we to think of the King James Version (KJV)?

 - Shouldn’t it be our goal to have the Greek and Hebrew words of the Bible translated into modern, native English that is easily understandable to this present generation?

 In my studies of “the KJV only” approach to the Bible, there is a vast amount of information available about it.
 What I have written is only a small portion to refute the position that some have taken.
 I only ask that you give objective consideration to all I have said, and to do more research on this yourself due to the great importance of knowing and communicating a correct understanding of the Word of God.
 I put this document together strictly as an attempt to be of help to you in your service to our Lord and Savior, Jesus Christ.
 I, by no means, wish to discourage your use of a KJV translation.
 As I have said, at this time a KJV remains my own choice over all the others.
 I merely want to make the point that it is only a translation, no more and no less.
 As with any translation, it has its problems.
-However, the truth of what is being communicated in any passage can be determined by thorough study.
+However, the truth of what is being communicated in any passage can be determined by thorough study, using a variety of aids.
 The tools for making that determination are available.
 As with a lot of things in life, we don’t need to take the KJV at face value, falsely assuming it is infallible.
 The fact is all these printings of the KJV being different, they cannot possibly be as claimed the collective or individual word-for-word, perfect, infallible, inerrant translations of the Word of God.

 Please read the following words from the Preface of the Cambridge 1873 King James Version [F.H.A Scrivener, editor, Hendrickson Publishers, John R. Kohlenberger, III]: